-Say: Celiac disease is a reaction to gluten that results in the immune system attacking the lining of the gut.
-This damage causes pain, diarrhea, gas, and bloating.
+Celiac disease is a reaction to gluten that results in the immune system attacking the lining of the gut.
+This leads to damage to the lining of the intestine that causes pain, diarrhea, gas, and bloating.
 If the damage becomes bad enough, it can lead to malnutrition.

-Say: Celiac disease is treated by removing gluten from the diet.
+- Celiac disease is treated by removing gluten from the diet.
 Those who have celiac disease need to avoid several grains.
-An easy way to remember is through the acronym WROB:
+An easy way to remember is through the acronym WROB: - Wheat

-- Wheat

 - Rye

 - Oats

 - Barley